-Salesforce Enterprise Territory Management is a standard feature that allows companies to organize their accounts and opportunities by geographic territories.
+Salesforce Territory Management is a standard feature that allows companies to organize their accounts and opportunities by geographic territories.
 In this article we’ll discuss how to use Territory Management as well as some of the limitations of this feature.

-Limitation of Territory Management
+Limitations of Salesforce Territory Management

 Like many standard features, Territory Management isn’t a one-size-fits-all solution.
 Here are some of the limitations you may face: